 The Department of German also offers a one-year full-time MA (International) programme in conjunction with the Gesamthochschule Kassel.
 This programme requires students to spend one semester at the Gesamthochschule Kassel.
-In order to facilitate this, the academic year is divided in two parts: a first period is spent in UCD (roughly Sept -March) and a second one is spent at the University of Kassel (from April to July).
+In order to facilitate this, the academic year is divided in two parts: the first part is spent in UCD (roughly Sept - March) and the second part is spent at the University of Kassel (from April to July).